-681Gregor Aisch, et al., "How France Voted," The New York Times, May 7, 2017; Nicholas inocur, "Macron, Standing by Putin, Calls RT and Sputnik 'Agents of Influence," Politico, May
+Vinocur, "Macron, Standing by Putin, Calls RT and Sputnik Agents of Indiana," 29, 2017.

-681Gregor Aisch, et al., now France.
-681Gregor Aisch, et al., now France.
-681Gregor Aisch, et al., now France.
-682Nicholas Vinocur, "Macron and the Czar at Versailles," Politico, May 29, 2017.
-683James McAuley, "French President Macron Blasts Russian State-Owned Media as Propaganda," The Washington Post, May 29, 2017.
-684Andrew Osborn & Richard Balmforth, "Macron Camp Bars Russian News Outlets, Angers Moscow," Reuters, Apr.
+682 Nicholas Vinocur, "Macron and the Czar at Versailles," Politico, May 29, 2017.
+683 James McAuley, "French President Macron Blasts Russian State-Owned Media as 'Propaganda," The Washington Post, May 29, 2017.
+684 Andrew Osborn & Richard Balmforth, "Macron Camp Bars Russian News Outlets, Angers Moscow," Reuters, Apr.
 27, 2017; Charles Bremmer, "Websites Pump Out Fake News Minutes After Offshore Claims," The Times, May 5, 2017.
-685James McAuley, "French President Macron Blasts Russian State-Owned Media as Propaganda," The Washington Post, May 29, 2017.
-686James McAuley, "French President Macron Blasts Russian State-Owned Media as Propaganda," The Washington Post, May 29, 2017; Committee Staff Discussion with French Foreign Ministry Officials, Nov.
+685 James McAuley, "French President Macron Blasts Russian State-Owned Media as 'Propaganda," The Washington Post, May 29, 2017.
+686 James McAuley, "French President Macron Blasts Russian State-Owned Media as 'Propaganda," The Washington Post, May 29, 2017; Committee Staff Discussion with French Foreign Ministry Officials, Nov.
 2017.

-that prompted Putin to cancel a planned official visit to Paris.687 The French Foreign Ministry has also maintained that EU sanctions on the Russian Federation must remain in place until the Minsk Agreements are fully implemented.688 Among Western European powers, however, broader French society provides relatively fertile ground for Russian influence.
-The country has a long historical relationship with Russia, as evidenced by Franco-Russian ties that exist in political parties, universities, think tanks, and journalist circles.
+681 Gregor Aisch, et al., "How France Voted," The New York Times, May 7, 2017; Nicholas inocur, "Macron, Standing by Putin, Calls RT and Sputnik 'Agents of Influence," Politico, May that prompted Putin to cancel a planned official visit to Paris.
+687 The French Foreign Ministry has also maintained that EU sanctions on the Russian Federation must remain in place until the Minsk Agreements are fully implemented.
+688 Among Western European powers, however, broader French society provides relatively fertile ground for Russian influence.
+The country has a long historical relationship with Russia, as evidenced by Franco-Russian ties that exist in political parties, universities, think tanks, and jourand center right.

-Pro-Kremlin sentiment has been demonstrated by actors across the French political spectrum, especially on the far right, far left, and center right.
 The Front National (FN), Marine Le Pen's Eurosceptic and ultra-nationalist party, has staunchly defended Russian actions in Ukraine and Syria, calling for "balanced" relations between Russia and the Western powers, particularly against an Islamist "menace."
-689 FN publicly acknowledged it took a loan of nine million euros from the First Czech-Russian Bank in Moscow, reportedly owned by pro-Kremlin oligarchs, after French banks refused to loan money to the party because of its historically anti-Semitic and extremist positions.690 In the month prior to the first round of the 2017 presidential election, Le Pen traveled to Moscow to meet with Putin and endorse the lifting of European sanctions on Russia, while Putin told the assembled press that Russia did not seek to "influence" the French poll but simply "reserve the right to talk to all of the country's political forces."
+689 FN publicly acknowledged it took a loan of nine million euros from the First Czech-Russian Bank in Moscow, reportedly owned by pro-Kremlin oligarchs, after French banks refused to loan money to the party because of its historically anti-Semitic and extremist positions.
+690 In the month prior to the first round of the 2017 presidential election, Le Pen traveled to Moscow to meet with Putin and endorse the lifting of European sanctions on Russia, while Putin told the assembled press that Russia did not seek to "influence" the French poll but simply "reserve the right to talk to all of the country's political forces."
 691 Far-left and Communist parties in France have been sympathetic to the Russian government, based on skepticism toward Europe and a shared penchant for statism.692 Meanwhile, some centerright elements in France have viewed Russia through the prism of business and industry interests-during the 2016 campaign, Republican party candidate Francois Fillon cautioned against a European hard line on sanctions and a military build-up along NATO's eastern flank, and dismissed assertions by U.S. government officials of Russian meddling in the French poll as "fantasies."
 693